langroid/langroid/README.md

 - `-d` or `--debug` to see more output
 - `-f` to enable using OpenAI function-calling instead of Langroid tools.

-All apps will be described later, but here are some examples:
+Here are some apps to try (others will be described later):

 ### "Chat" with a set of URLs.